nikdra/aoc2021/README.md

 # aoc2021
 My attempts at solutions to advent of code 2021

-Here is a summary of the outputs produced together with the runtime:
+Here is a summary of the outputs produced together with the runtime (using Measure-Command on Windows):

 | Day | Part 1 solution | Part 2 solution | Runtime |
 |-----|-----------------|-----------------|---------|